GenPhyloProject/GenPhylo/README.md

 # Calling the function that generates the alignments given the lengths
 get_alignments_by_lengths(tree, lengths, root_distr, name)
 ```
-In each case, the outputs (a .txt file with the transition matrices and a .tar with the .FASTA files corresponding to the simulated alignments) are named using the <experiment_name>  parameter and are saved in a directory called output_files (if the folder does not already exist, the package will automatically create it).
+In each case, the outputs (a .txt file with the transition matrices and a .tar with the .FASTA files corresponding to the simulated alignments) are named using the **experiment_name**  parameter and are saved in a directory called **output_files** (if the folder does not already exist, the package will automatically create it).

+Additionally, the repository includes an example of the `output_files` directory, as well as an example of the `tree.txt` file for reference.

 ▶️ **Option 1: Generate $N$ FASTA files with alignments of length $L$ given a Newick tree**